Published By Credit Suite at November 25th, 2016

 Pull your own credit reports to see what others are seeing about your company right now .

 Would you want to do business with a company with a similar profile?

 What does your profile say about you… are you established?

 How will your customers, clients, even competitors think about you with this information?

 Keep monitoring your reports regularly to see what others can see about you.
-And keep building your business credit so you can have a credible image portrayed for anyone who wants to see your credit in the future… especially those who lend money or issue credit.
+And keep building your corporation credit so you can have a credible image portrayed for anyone who wants to see your credit in the future… especially those who lend money or issue credit.

 When you put your SSN on a credit application, you are almost always providing a personal guarantee.
 This means you are personally liable for your business debts so if you were to default on one of these obligations, the creditor will pursue your business assets first, then they’ll come after your personal assets including… your home, your cars, your stocks and bonds, your bank accounts and any and all other assets.

 Business owners don’t expect to fail but unfortunately, 90% do fail.
 It makes no sense to put you and your family’s financial future in jeopardy when you know going in that you have a 90% possibility of ruining it.

 Remember, many times the reasons a business might fail have nothing to do with you, or things you can control… such as shifts in the economy so don’t risk it all if you don’t have to.

 There is no question, starting and running a business IS risky.
 This is why most conventional banks make it so hard to get a loan.
 So DON’T use a personal guarantee unless you have to.